sporto/sporto.github.com/source/_posts/2012-12-09-callbacks-listeners-promises.markdown

 Callbacks
 ---------

-Let's start with callback pattern, this is the most basic and the best know pattern to deal with async programming.
+Let's start with callback pattern, this is the most basic and the best known pattern to deal with async programming.

 A callback looks like this: